Uniform MCP server

 If you have made updates to Uniform entities such as components or content types directly in the Uniform dashboard, make sure to ask the MCP to reload the latest version before proceeding with any additional changes.
 This will keep the AI's context up to date and help prevent overwriting recent updates.

 Provide clear, specific prompts instead of broad, ambiguous requests.
 For complex workflows, break them down into smaller, focused tasks that the AI can handle more accurately.
-Many AI-assisted editors include planning features that help decompose large tasks into manageable stepsβ€”use these tools to create a structured approach before making changes through the MCP Server.
+Many AI-assisted editors include planning features that help decompose large tasks into manageable steps.
+Use these tools to create a structured approach before making changes through the MCP server.
 Keep chats concise and focused on the current task.
 Start new chats to clear context when starting a new task.

-After the AI creates or modifies components, content types, or other entities through the MCP Server, review the results in your Uniform project.
+After the AI creates or modifies components, content types, or other entities through the MCP server, review the results in your Uniform project.
 AI assistants can misinterpret instructions or make mistakes, so it's important to verify that the generated structures match your expectations before using them in production.

 You can use multiple MCP servers together to handle specialized tasks in your workflow.